pravega/pravega/documentation/src/docs/beginner_dev_guide.md

         .scalingPolicy(ScalingPolicy.fixed(1))
         .build();
 ```
-With this streamConfig, we can create streams that feel a bit more like traditional append-only files.
-Streams exist within scopes, which provide a namespace for related streams.
+With this `streamConfig`, we can create streams that feel a bit more like traditional append-only files.
+Streams exist within Scopes, which provide a namespace for related Streams.
 We use a [StreamManager](https://pravega.io/docs/latest/javadoc/clients/io/pravega/client/admin/StreamManager.html) to tell a Pravega cluster controller to create our scope and our streams.
 Since we are using a standalone Pravega let's use the below controller address.
 ```java
 URI controllerURI = URI.create("tcp://localhost:9090");
 ```
-The code to create a Pravega stream is as follows.
+The code to create a Pravega Stream is as follows.
 ```java
 try (StreamManager streamManager = StreamManager.create(controllerURI)) {
         streamManager.createScope("examples");